Toyota Fortuner: GCC

 In Saudi Arabia and the UAE, the Fortuner was launched in 2005.
 There are two grades sold in Saudi Arabia, called the "GX" and the "VX" grades.
 The GX came with the 2.7-litre engine and 5-speed manual as standard (4-speed automatic is an option) and optional 4×4 whereas the VX came with the 4.0-litre V6 1GR-FE with standard 4×4 and all wheel drive with either a 5-speed automatic or 5-speed manual transmission.
 There is no diesel variant available.

 In the UAE, when the facelifted version was released the Fortuner was available in two variants, the 2.7-litre petrol engine and 4.0-litre petrol engine.
 In 2015 the Fortuner in the UAE came available with TRD body kits.
 As of 2015, the Fortuner is available in four variants: 2.7 EXR, 2.7 TRD Sportivo, 4.0 GXR, 4.0 VXR and 4.0 TRD Sportivo.

 Singapore

 The Fortuner was introduced in 2005 in Singapore by Borneo Motors (Toyota's authorised dealer in Singapore), with the 2.7 V grade being the only available model.
-It received two facelifts, with changes to the headlight and tail light clusters in its first facelift in 2006, and new bumpers and grill design, new headlamp and clear tail lamp clusters, and blackwood grain trim in its interior for the second facelift in 2011.
+It received two facelifts, with changes to the headlight and tail light clusters in its first facelift in 2008, and new bumpers and grill design, new headlamp and clear tail lamp clusters, and blackwood grain trim in its interior for the second facelift in 2011.
 Later models included a touchscreen telematics navigation system.
 Due to the car's height (1.85 m), the car cannot clear the height limit in some Singaporean car parks.

 South Africa

-The Fortuner was unveiled in South Africa in 2005 and launched in 2006 where it became the best-selling SUV since its launch.
+The Fortuner was unveiled in South Africa in 2005 and launched in 2006 becoming the best-selling SUV since its launch.
 Toyota released an updated model in 2009.
 In 2011, the Fortuner benefited from another facelift, together with its sibling the Hilux.
 A 2.5-litre diesel engine was added to the newly facelifted range.
 Again in 2013, the Fortuner received some minor interior upgrades notably for the first time; the introduction of a black leather interior.
 The sound system was also upgraded together with the navigation system.